The Consumer Health Institute (CHI)

 What to expect from a Decision Lab

-A structured, self-guided decision-mapping process to clarify what you’re deciding and why
+Guided Pre-Work: A decision-mapping module to clarify what you’re deciding and why.

-A written decision summary you can reference later or share with your care team (optional)
+Personalized Decision Report: A written decision summary you can reference later.

 Health Strategy Sessions